In a Nutshell:

 • Make the safety belt a standard feature!

-We don’t regard any of the negatives as deal breakers, but they are indeed things to be mindful of as you’re weighing your purchase options.
+We don’t regard any negatives as deal breakers, but they are things to consider as you weigh your purchase options.

 Final Thoughts on Medline Bariatric Wheelchair Review

-There’s a lot to like about Medline’s Bariatric Wheelchair, and given its few negatives (which are mostly small things anyway), we think it would make an awesome chair for the right user.
+There’s a lot to like about Medline’s Bariatric Wheelchair, and given its few negatives (mostly small things anyway), we think it would make an awesome chair for the right user.

 If you are…